Twinklebear/dataviscourse-pr-collaboration-networks/final_report.md

 ## Data

 Our main source of data was the DBLP database, which contains a large amount of data on various academic journals, articles, and authors.
-This data is in a structured format and available for download and thus was easily accessible to us and did not require any special effort beyond filtering it down.
+This data is in a structured format and available for download and so was easily accessible to us and did not require any special effort beyond filtering it down.
 Once it had been transformed into collaboration networks, however, the resulting networks required some more involved processing.
 This processing included finding dense subgraphs, connected subgraphs, and manual cleanup, removing connected subgraphs that were too small or too dense to be interesting or useful for visualization.

 In addition to DBLP, we also scraped author affiliations from publication databases that were linked by the DBLP entries.
-This proved to fairly involved as well as inconsistent in the case on some of the websites, and as a result, we ended up using only one of our initial prospects.
-This limited the journals we could use, but not so much as to be problematic.
+This proved to fairly involved as well as inconsistent in the case on some of the websites, and as a result, we ended up using only one of our initial prospects to avoid needing to support every different site layout.
+This limited the journals we could use to just those published by the ACM but was not so limiting as to be problematic.

 ## Exploratory Data Analysis